List of mass shootings in Belize

 This is a list of mass shootings that have occurred in Belize since the 2000s.
 Mass shootings are incidents involving several victims of firearm-related violence.
 This list includes incidents where three or more persons are shot in one location at roughly the same time.
 For this list, perpetrators are not excluded from casualty tallies.
 Similarly, shootings in non-public places, and those associated with organised crime, gangs, drug wars, or terrorism are not excluded.
 (Note: Complete lists of mass shootings in Belize are not officially published, so this list relies on media and unofficial reports.
 Notes and short citations provided in Nb columns.
-Short citations in the form Am yy refer to Am f (or for split reviews, Am yyi refer to the first part of the review, Am yyii refer to second part, and so on).)
+Short citations in the form Am yy refer to Amandala (or for split reviews, Am yyi refer to the first part of the review, Am yyii refer to second part, and so on).)